Tap To Call Now

 Grand Haven Dog Bite FAQs

-You can report a dog bite in Grand Haven by calling the Ottawa County Central Dispatch.
+You can report a dog bite in Grand Haven by calling Ottawa County Central Dispatch.
 For emergency situations or if the dog is still a threat, call 911.
 Otherwise, call the non-emergency line at 800-249-0911.
 They will dispatch a sheriff’s officer or a member of the county’s animal control unit to help you file a dog bite report.
+For more tips, see our article on what to do after a dog bite.

 In Michigan, the statute of limitations for personal injury claims, including dog bites, is 3 years from the date of the incident.
 If a lawsuit is not filed within this timeframe, you will likely lose your right to seek compensation for your injuries.
 For minors, this deadline can be extended, but it is always best to contact an attorney as soon as possible to protect your rights.